assaframan/ServiceStack.MovieRest.Sencha.Touch.Example/README.md

 * You can view the HTTP request using [Fiddler](http://www.fiddler2.com).
 * The Chrome JavaScript console helps to see if the request fails.
 * The main reason my requests failed was that I worked "cross domain"\"cross site" – meaning my app had a different URL address root then the web service.
-* When requesting data using XMLHttpRequest the server needs add the some   response headers to its HTTP result.
+* When requesting data using XMLHttpRequest the server needs to add the some response headers (same as it got when calling OPTIONS) to its HTTP result.
 * The default for more servers is not to have the needed response headers – meaning XMLHttpRequest fails.
 This is what I need to fix in the ServiceStack.MovieRest example.
 * You can read more about the "cross domain"\"cross site"\"HTTP access control (CORS)" and what response headers are needed [here](https://developer.mozilla.org/en/http_access_control) or search Google for: Access-Control-Allow-Methods or Access-Control-Allow-Origin or Access-Control-Allow-Headers.